Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/index.md

 # Leonardo Cloud Everywhere Overview

-Leonardo Cloud Everywhere is a **Full-Stack Cloud Services Platform** with a focus on security and privacy.
+Leonardo Cloud Everywhere (LCE) is a **Full-Stack Cloud Services Platform** with a focus on security and privacy.

 The Cloud offering, grouped into [Infrastructure as a Service (IaaS)](IaaS.md), [Container as a Service (CaaS)](CaaS.md), [Platform as a Service (PaaS)](PaaS.md) and [Hybrid Services](Hybrid.md), covers the entire spectrum of self-provisioned cloud infrastructure.